+Celtic lost again on their travels in the Champions League, this time 1-0 to Villarreal.
 For Bhoys supporters the statistics are depressing; just one point from 16 away games in the Champions League and next up is a visit to Manchester United.

 Even boss Gordon Strachan admits that this defeat makes qualification for the Champions League last 16 a tall order.

 "We've got a mountain to climb now, but I would say we've proved we can play at this level," said Strachan.

 "And for the first time away from home I sat back and thought I was happy with what I was seeing."

 The Hoops chief was particularly disappointed with the free kick decision which led to the only goal from Marcos Senna.

 "I've had a look at it and I'm not convinced it was free-kick," said Strachan.

 "Only the player who was involved with it will know whether he dived or not, but the pictures themselves tell you.

 "But in Marcos Senna they have a world-class player, simple as that, and once they went 1-0 up they showed what a really good team they are."